Crime Reporting Policy

 - motor vehicle theft – including theft of motorized scooters, golf carts, motorized wheelchairs and the like

 - so-called “hate crimes” – (i) any other crime involving bodily injury, or (ii) larceny-theft, simple assault, intimidation, and destruction/ damage/ vandalism of property, when motivated by the perpetrator’s bias.
-Bias is defined as a negative opinion or attitude toward a group of persons based on their race, gender, religion, sexual orientation, ethnicity/national origin, or disability.
+Bias is defined as a negative opinion or attitude toward a group of persons based on their race, gender or gender identity, religion, sexual orientation, ethnicity/national origin, or disability.

-Additional information about Clery Act incidents is provided in Appendix A.
+Definitions of these Clery Act crimes are provided in Appendix A.